Canterbury Planning Consultants

 Planning Applications in Canterbury

-Alongside acting as Planning Consultants we are ARB registered architects with 25+ years of experience.
-We advise on and prepare planning applications across a range of development types, including:
+In addition to acting as Planing Conultants we are ARB registered architects with 25+ years of experience.
+We provide a full range of planning services, including:

-Contextual Planning Support in Canterbury
+Creative Planning Advice in Canterbury

 Canterbury in Kent includes Canterbury, Whitstable, and Herne Bay.
 The city is celebrated for its Cathedral, historic streets, and market heritage.
 Development is guided by urban policy and heritage considerations.